DocShadrach/MyReaperScripts/README.md

 This script generates two custom actions to control the oversampling of an FX on the Master Track based on user input.
 One script enables oversampling to a specified value, while the other disables it (setting it to 1x).
 It simplifies the management of oversampling for plugins on the Master Track, with a user-friendly approach to handle plugins that appear multiple times in the chain.
 It's similar to the previous one but acts on the Master Track instead of acting on a specific track.

+### Toggle_Bypass_Container_Creator.lua

+This script allows the user to create a custom Lua script that toggles the bypass state of an FX container on a specified track.
+Based on user input, it generates a new script that can be used to enable or disable the selected container.

+Key Features:

+- The script prompts the user to specify the name of the track and the position of the container within the FX chain.
+- The generated script searches for the specified container on the selected track, ensuring it finds the correct one before toggling its bypass state.
+Once the container is located, the script will toggle the bypass state, enabling or disabling the FX container.
+- The generated script is automatically saved in REAPER’s script directory and registered in the Action List for easy future access.